 Years ago, when I was an online pastor at a church, I talked with the executive pastor.
-As we were doing sound checks for the weekend service, the executive pastor said, “Jeff, I don’t know exactly how you do this online church thing, and I don’t care.
-But I do love the numbers you’re pulling in.
+As we were doing sound checks for the weekend service, the executive pastor said, “Jeff, I don’t know how you do this online church thing, and I don’t care.
+But I love the numbers you’re pulling in.
 I love seeing that attendance boosts on the spreadsheet each week.”

 Best Livestreaming Equipment